-In August, while the situation remained challenging for those interviewed, some 'green shoots' can be seen.
+In August and September while the situation remained challenging for those interviewed, some 'green shoots' could be seen.
 In Sierra Leone, the fact that traders can now travel between districts was identified as a major improvement, reducing the cost of purchased goods, with one man saying he was "hoping for the better as restrictions are being eased up".
-In Somalia, a woman who operates a trading business bringing materials from Hargeisa described how "now the flights will be reopened, I think everything will get in to order".
-In Bangladesh, a man who sells fruit outside the railway station described how he expected his business to improve, once the railway reopened, while one woman who worked in a garment factory identified "Ever since the lockdown has been lifted, we are getting by quite well.
-I am getting a salary of 4500 taka at the end of the month by working in a garments house.
+In Somalia, a woman who operates a trading business bringing material from Hargeisa (in Somaliland) described how "now the flights will be reopened, I think everything will get in to order".
+Another woman described how her son had recently found employment as a security guard, while one of the men interviewed man identified how "we are going to work in the morning, expecting a salary at the end of the month.
+There is no movement restriction and things are getting to normal".
+In Bangladesh, a man who sold fruit near the train station has changed location and sells on the sidewalk targeting workers in the garment factories, as well as changing what he sells, prioritising amlaki (Indian Gooseberry) rather than a variety of fruit.
+This man has reported how his sales have increased, earning between BDT100 and 200 a day.
+One of the women who worked in a garment factory identified "Ever since the lockdown has been lifted, we are getting by quite well.
+I am getting a salary of 4,500 taka at the end of the month by working in a garments house.
 My husband can earn 200-250 taka by selling cigarettes and betel leaves from a kiosk."